California Wildfire Injury Attorneys

 You may also be able to apply for unemployment assistance under the Employment Development Department (EDD) or the Federal Emergency Management Agency (FEMA).
 You have to meet certain requirements to qualify, such as:

-Many types of compensation are available for wildfire victims.
+Many types of compensation may be available to some wildfire victims, based on their situation.
 Feel free to consult our California wildfire injury attorneys for your options.

 Intangible Losses

 Wildfire survivors can also experience intangible damages.
 They can experience emotional and psychological harm caused by the event or their injuries.
-If a negligent individual caused the wildfire, you can pursue monetary compensation from them for these losses.
+If a negligent individual caused the wildfire, you might have options to pursue monetary compensation from them for these losses.

 These are called non-economic damages and can include: